-In this module, faculty learn how to determine if the lecture approach is aligned to their learning objectives, develop well-organized and effectively-paced lectures, keep students engaged, and seek student feedback.
+In this module, faculty learn how to determine if the lecture approach is aligned to their learning objectives, develop well-organized and effectively-paced lectures or online microlectures, keep students engaged, and seek student feedback.

-To satisfy the module requirements, faculty must apply at least one technique, such as opening with an interesting quote or question to pique students’ interest, providing skeletal notes, or chunking information into manageable segments.
+To satisfy the module requirements, faculty must implement one or more techniques, such as opening with an interesting quote or question to pique students’ interest, providing skeletal notes, or chunking information into manageable segments.